Custom Probe Stations

 action up/down quick lift platen mechanism.
 Our customer had an application

-the precision fine feed lift using a ball screw mechanism with a worn gear drive.
+that required a 17″ wide platen with a precision fine feed lift.
+We created the precision fine feed lift using a ball screw mechanism with a worn gear drive.
 Only

 a few ounces of torque is required to lift the heavy platen with very fine resolution.